How to Track Facebook Ads in Google Analytics

 Monitor and report.

-Use your initial findings to establish a baseline for future assessment and communicate these preliminary data with your key stakeholders.
+Use your initial findings to establish a baseline for future assessment and communicate these preliminary data with your key stakeholders with by building Facebook ads reports or choosing ready-to-use reporting templates.

 This is also an excellent opportunity to think about your regular reporting schedule.
 Monthly or quarterly reporting may work well for your plan.
 However, weekly reporting may work well for others.
 Check up on your analytics frequently, regardless of your schedule.